mjkhonline/Trivia-Quiz/README.md

 4. Start the development server using `npm run dev`
 5. Open the app in your web browser at `http://localhost:port`

+## Source
+Questions are gathered from the following source: https://opentdb.com

 ## License

 This project is licensed under the **MIT License**.